-Explaining gaps in employment can be intimidating, but there are a couple effective methods you can use.
+Explaining gaps in employment can be intimidating, but there are a couple of effective methods you can use.
+In this article, I’m going to show you how to explain employment gaps in your interviews, resume and cover letter… with word-for-word examples and sample explanations.

 Explaining gaps in employment is really just about knowing what reasons are okay to share, and which ones you should tell a white lie about or not share.
 And then being upfront and comfortable with your answer.

-These are all good reasons for having a gap in employment:
+These are all good sample reasons for having a gap in employment:

 Once you have your reason prepared… Here are the general steps to follow when explaining gaps in employment in the interview: